Helen Forrest

 Photo of Helen Forrest

-One of the most popular female vocalists of the swing era, Helen Forrest worked with three top bands.
-Born to Russian Jewish immigrants, accounts of Forrest’s early life come mostly from her autobiography, published in 1982.
-The youngest of four children and the only girl, her father died while she was an infant.
-Her mother later moved the family to New York and remarried.
-According to Forrest, her mother and step-father used their house as a brothel while the children were at school, and as she got older her step-father tried to accost her.
+Born to Russian Jewish immigrants in Atlantic City, New Jersey, Forrest was the youngest of four children and the only girl.
+Her father died in early 1920 during the Spanish flu epidemic.
+By 1930, her mother had moved the family to New York, where she later remarried.
+According to Forrest in her autobiography, published in 1982, her mother and step-father used their house as a brothel while the children were at school, and as she got older her step-father tried to accost her.
 After threatening him with a knife when she was fourteen, she went to live with her piano teacher, who encouraged her to sing.

 When Goodman temporarily disbanded in July 1940 due to medical issues, he kept Forrest on salary, and she became part of his new outfit that August.
 She finally parted with Goodman in August 1941, though the leader refused to accept her notice and she ended up sitting out of the band for a month before her release.
 She planned to go solo but instead joined Harry James in October, where she hit her peak in popularity.
 James used her to her full extent, having arrangements written that featured her vocal talents.
 He also allowed her to sing full numbers, whereas Goodman and Shaw had used her as they did any other singer.
 Forrest appeared in four films with the band, singing her biggest hit, “I Had the Craziest Dream,” in Springtime in the Rockies.
 She earned fourth place in Billboard’s 1942 poll and first in 1943.
 She placed first for female vocalist in Down Beat’s 1942 poll and third in 1943.[2]

-Post-Band Years
+Post-Band Career

 In August 1944, bandleader Bob Chester, with whom she was touring theaters on the same bill, offered Forrest a fifty percent guarantee on net profits to join his band, the top offer made to any vocalist thus far, which she declined.
 In September, she joined Dick Haymes on the NBC radio program Everything for the Boys.
 She and Haymes had briefly worked together and became close friends during her time with James.
 They also shared the same agent, Bill Burton.
-Their friendship was so close that she often covered for Haymes, a notorious womanizer, when he was cheating on his wife, Joanna Dru, telling her that they were working together when he was actually out with another woman.
+Their friendship was so close that she often covered for Haymes, a notorious womanizer, when he was cheating on his wife, Joanna Dru, telling Dru that they were working together when he was actually out with another woman.
 Forrest and Haymes recorded together and toured with the U.S.O.
 When she left the show in 1947, NBC retitled it The Dick Haymes Show.

 As a recording artist, Forrest found continued success.
 She placed several songs in the Top Ten for Decca from 1944 to 1946.
 In 1946, she was the third best selling female recording artist of the year.
 In 1947, she signed with the MGM label.
 Forrest placed second in Down Beat’s 1944 poll for best girl singer not in a band.
 Her popularity began to decline in the late 1940s however.
 She placed fifth in Down Beat’s poll in 1945, eleventh in 1946, and fourteenth in 1947.
 Forrest sang in the 1945 Bob Cummings and Lizabeth Scott film You Came Along, her last motion picture, for which she dyed her hair blonde.